Dehghanni/Teofl/Writing.md

   - –
   - –
   - Ex: our city is devoid of amusement park.
 Entice customers to use reusable bags.
 The paucity of green areas in city.
-  - The cars that release a prodigious amounts of greenhouse gases.
+  - The cars that release a prodigious amounts/copious of greenhouse gases.
 - **After making a**  **presentation** **in class, you want to evaluate it.
 Which of the following do you think would be better for you?
  1. watch the recording by yourself
  2. invite other attenders to discuss and give opinions**